PowerLedger/powr/docs/src/wallet-guide/hardware-wallets.md

 small handheld device that stores private keys and provides some interface for signing transactions.

-The Solana CLI has first class support for hardware wallets.
+The Solana CLI tool which the Powerledger chain uses has first class support for hardware wallets.
 Anywhere you use a keypair filepath (denoted as `<KEYPAIR>` in usage docs), you can pass a _keypair URL_ that uniquely identifies a keypair in a hardware wallet.